How to Find If a Property Has a Mortgage : Uncover the Truth

 4. Speak to the Homeowner

-If you are in direct contact with the homeowner, you can simply ask them if the property has a mortgage.
+If you are in direct contact with the homeowner, you can ask them if the property has a mortgage.
 While it may seem like a straightforward option, keep in mind that some homeowners may not be forthcoming with this information.
 It’s always a good idea to cross-reference their response with other available resources.

 5. Consult a Real Estate Agent